 Set goals for your family members, inspire vision and establish responsibilities for each of them.
 Listen to their feedback and reward their patience when it comes to your prepping plans.
 Family survival is not possible if only one person struggles for all the others.
 If you want to maximize results, you need to make it a common effort.
 Even small children can accomplish big tasks by what it seems like playing for them.

 Credibility is a fragile thing inside a divided family.
-Do not line to your family, because sooner or later they will figure it out.
-If the situation is critical, there is no need to sugar coat it, unless some of them can cope with the reality.
+Do not lie to your family, because sooner or later they will figure it out.
+If the situation is critical, there is no need to sugar coat it, unless some of them can’t cope with the reality.
 If they have the proper age and mindset, it’s better to lay your cards on the table.
-Don’t lose your temper when comforted with bad news.
+Don’t lose your temper when confronted with bad news.
 It will make people around you lose confidence and they will lie as a self-defense mechanism.

 Zero tolerance is required if someone undermines your authority when leading a survival group.
 However, this is not a group of random people, they are your family!
 You should provide adequate support for all your family members and take time to explain your actions.
 The “do as I say” mentality can backfire.
 You need to keep everyone united and you can’t do that if you push them around.